OfficeDev/TrainingContent/O3654/O3654-4 Native Android Development with Office 365 APIs/03 O365 Exchange SDK/hands-on-lab.md

     //Create a filter string
     DateFormat iso8601 = new SimpleDateFormat("yyyy-MM-dd'T'HH:mm:ss'Z'");
     iso8601.setTimeZone(TimeZone.getTimeZone("UTC"));
-    String odataFilter = String.format(
+    String receivedDateFilter = String.format(
         "receivedDateTime gt %s",
         iso8601.format(calendar.getTime())
     );

-    //Retrieve the messages in the inbox
-    ListenableFuture<OrcList<Message>> messagesFuture =
-        inboxFetcher.getMessages()
-                    .filter(odataFilter)
-                    .read();
+	// Get messages from Inbox
+    IMessageCollectionRequest messagesRequest = mailFolderRequestBuilder.
+            getMessages().
+            buildRequest(Arrays.asList(new Option[]{new QueryOption("$filter", receivedDateFilter)}));
     ```

 	There are a few things going on here:

 	-   First, we create a `Calendar` instance which refers to midnight tonight in the UTC timezone.

-    -   Second, we format that date as ISO8601 into an "OData" filter string, comparing it to the `receivedDateTime` field.
+	-   Second, we format that date as ISO8601 into an "OData" filter string, comparing it to the `receivedDateFilter` field.

-    -   Third, we add that filter to our query using the `filter()` function
+	-   Third, we add that filter to our query request by adding parameter to `buildRequest` function.

 03. Launch the app in the debugger with **Run > Debug App**.
 Sign in and click **Retrieve Inbox**.